Frederick Hitz

 Frederick Porter Hitz (born 14 October 1939) is an author and former Inspector General of the Central Intelligence Agency (CIA).

+Life

-Hitz graduated from Princeton University and the Harvard School of Law.
+Hitz graduated from Princeton University, where he was a member of the Ivy Club, and Harvard Law School.

 Hitz entered the CIA in 1967 as an operations officer.
 In 1973 Hitz was moved to the State Department, the Department of Defense, and Department of Energy, and then returned to the CIA in 1978.
 President George H. W. Bush appointed Hitz the first statutory Inspector General of the CIA in 1990.